 How to Claim Your Girlfriend on Your Taxes if She Lives With You

 Around tax time, men who support their girlfriends or fiancées often ask, "Can I claim my girlfriend on my taxes?"
-The good news is you might be able to and get a nice refund as well.
+The good news is you might be able to claim her, as well as any children of hers that you are fully supporting.
+You could also get a nice refund from this.

 So, the answer is yes, you can claim your girlfriend or fiancée on your taxes provided she meets certain qualifications.
 Here is how to do it.
 Included also is an estimate of how much you can get back from the IRS for claiming your girlfriend.

-- How much can I get back from the IRS if I claim my girlfriend as a dependent?
+- How much can I get back from the IRS if I claim my girlfriend and her child as dependents?
 Every dependent reduces your taxable income by $4,000.
 The Federal tax on that $4,000 will likely be 10 to 15%.
 So this means you will likely get back $400 to $600 for claiming her, in addition to whatever you are already owed.